ReadingAndThinking.com

 • Secure: feel comfortable in intimate relationships and satisfied in interpersonal relationships

-This book provides practical information that can help readers understand their own relationship patterns and the pros and cons to have healthier relationships or help readers make more informed decisions in relationships.
+This book provides practical information that can help readers understand their own relationship patterns and the pros and cons of having healthier relationships or help readers make more informed decisions in relationships.

 14. Letting Go by Dr. David Hawkins